intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Overview/speed_up.md

-# Speed up Chronos built-in models/customized time-series models
+# Accelerated Training and Inference

 Chronos provides transparent acceleration for Chronos built-in models and customized time-series models.
 In this deep-dive page, we will introduce how to enable/disable them.